turbot/terraform-provider-turbot/website/docs/r/resource.html.markdown

 # turbot_resource

-The `turbot_resource` defines a resource in Turbot.
+The `turbot_resource` defines a resource in Turbot Guardrails.
 Typically it is used to define the top level for a set of discoverable resources (e.g. an AWS account).

 ## Example Usage